OSHA's Safety Pays Program

 Use the calculator to choose one of 47 different occupational injuries and illnesses.
 You can also adjust your Workers’ Compensation Costs, the company’s profit margin and the number of injuries to get a clear picture of the true impact a workplace incident could have on your company.

 Tools such as the OSHA Safety Pays program can help you show management that investment in safety training, education, and written safety programs are not only the right thing to do for the workers but also a wise business decision!

 Click the button below for a direct link to the OSHA Safety Pays worksheet.
 It’s free to use as many times as you like and there is no requirement, payment or email address required to access the program.

 Your local OSHA On-site Consultation Office can help your businesses identify workplace hazards and develop and implement an effective injury and illness prevention program.

 Adding regular safety meetings to your company’s safety and health program is guaranteed to improve workplace safety, boost team morale, lower insurance premiums, strengthen safety compliance and lower the risk of safety violations.
 Holding regular safety meetings with your crews, teams and staff is also the best way to ensure that your company is off to a great start meeting and exceeding OSHA’s compliance standards.

 If you want to start safety meetings at your company, or you already have safety meetings but waste time trying to come up with new topics, Weeklysafety.com has everything you need to have successful safety meetings with your team.
-For a super-low monthly price, you have access to hundreds of safety meeting sheets, customized sign-in sheets and over $1800 in free bonuses like a written safety manual, customizable safety orientation and our book “Survival Guide to Keep OSHA Off Your Back”.
+For a super-low monthly price, you have access to hundreds of safety meeting sheets, customized sign-in sheets, quizzes for every safety topic and over $1800 in free bonuses like a written safety manual, a customizable safety orientation and our book “Survival Guide to Keep OSHA Off Your Back”.
 Learn more today at Weeklysafety.com.